mtolive/ADSB_Tracker/README.md

 ADS-B (Automatic Dependent Surveillance-Broadcast) is a surveillance technology used in aviation, while ADS refers to certain types of data transmissions in the aviation context.
 In the future, a C version of the decoder will be incorporated into the application to provide additional functionality and flexibility.
 Updates on this development will be provided as progress is made.

+To run the code, ensure that the Raspberry Pi is set up with the dongle and antenna.
+Then, execute the following command: rtl_sdr -f 1090e6 -s 2000000 -g 48 - | ./bit_stream_analyzer

 adsb_process.c is to be used with dump 1090 on port 30005 (beast data format) Will need to install dump1090-fa on raspberry pi